steemit/devportal-tutorials-js/tutorials/05_get_post_details/README.md

 ## Intro

 Accounts have unique `permlink` - permanent link for each of their posts.
 And Steem blockchain provides API to directly fetch current state of the post and its details.
+We will be using `get_content` to retrieve additional details.
 We can easily reformat data in a way that fits out application.

 ## Steps

 1.  **Fetching posts** Trending posts list
 1.  **Post content** Extract content of the selected post
-1.  **Details output** Returned data
+1.  **Query result** Returned data

 #### 1. Fetching posts